Check and Update Outdated Graphics Driver

 If you’ve overclocked your PC lately, and Valorant started to crash out of nowhere, you may want to undo the overclocking.
 It’s been known that Riot Games and Valorant don’t go hand in hand with overclocking.
 Depending on the overclocking app, the process of disabling it is different.
 You could also try uninstalling the overclocking apps like MSI Afterburner.

 After all these solutions, you should have made your PC run much faster, made it more secure, and prevented Valorant from crashing.
-If you want more Valorant content, you should visit our Youtube channel!
+If you want more Valorant content, you should visit TheGlobalGaming's Youtube channel!